 - Tens of thousands shared their experiences and provided ideas on what young people, parents, teachers and governments can do to help make schools safer.

-The result was the #ENDviolence Youth Manifesto, which will be presented to ministers at the Education World Forum in January 2019.
+The result was the #ENDviolence Youth Manifesto, which was presented to ministers at the Education World Forum in January 2019.

 What you can do